hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 <!-- monitoring -->
 Real-time emissions monitoring systems allow for the concentrations of pollutants in flue gas emissions to be measured continuously, in addition to periodical measurements conducted by external monitoring organisations.
 Until recently emissions of dioxins, furans and mercury could only be monitored by periodical measurements, new technologies like AMESA (Adsorption MEthod for SAmpling of dioxins and furans) are changing that.

-It has been shown that dioxin emissions occur at high levels during start-ups and cool-downs of an incinerator.
+It has been shown that dioxin emissions occur at high levels [during startups][43], [after startups][50] and [during shutdowns][48] of an incinerator.
+A 2016 [Taiwan study][47] showed that dioxin emission levels characteristic of steady state operation are reached only 15 days after startup, for the first 9-12 of these the emissions exceed the amount allowed by the environmental regulations.
 For this reason, semi-continuous type (operated during the day and unused during the night) and batch-type incinerators that were common in Japan have been replaced with continuous incineration systems.
 While total dioxin emissions is what really matters, only emissions that occur during steady state operation are regulated by environmental laws.
 Installing backup air pollution control systems is essential for being able to operate an incinerator continuously.
 Most incinerators have a "filter bypass mode" which allows to bypass air pollution control systems and emit flue gas directly into the environment.
 Incinerators that are locked into contracts with electricity companies that require a certain amount of power to be provided per unit of time, sometimes have to use "filter bypass mode" during necessary repairs.
 Emissions can be tested indirectly, for example by monitoring concentration of dioxins and furans in chicken eggs in nearby farms.
-The visible white plumes coming out of incinerator smokestacks, that get people concerned, are water vapour, carbon dioxide (10-15%), oxygen and nitrogen.
+The visible white plumes coming out of incinerator smokestacks, that get people concerned, are [water vapour (10-18% by volume), CO&#8322; (6-15% by volume), oxygen (7-14% by volume) and nitrogen][59].
 Unfortunately, pollutant emissions are invisible and hence cannot be monitored without specialised equipment.
 Sometimes smokestacks are build very high to disperse trace polutants across a larger area and hence minimize the concentrations.
 Apart from bottom ash and fly ash, by-products of incineration include used filters, oil from oil traps, contaminated water from flue gas treatment process and leachate generated from the waste while it is stored in the bunkers.